Blog & News

 States Publicly Posting Unwinding Data

-To date, 42 states including the District of Columbia (D.C.) have publicly published unwinding data in some format (this does not include states with pre-existing enrollment dashboards that don’t specifically identify unwinding cohorts).
+To date, 47 states including the District of Columbia (D.C.) have publicly published their own unwinding data in some format (this does not include states with pre-existing enrollment dashboards that don’t specifically identify unwinding cohorts).
 In most cases, state Medicaid departments are releasing those data, although some State-Based Marketplaces (SBMs) are also publishing unwinding data (see the SHVS expert perspective on SBM Marketplace Transition Data During the Unwinding).
-Of the 42 states currently reporting data:
+Of the 47 states currently reporting data:

-- 21 are releasing state unwinding data online in either an interactive dashboard or static pdf format.
+- 24 release state unwinding data online in either an interactive dashboard or static pdf format.

-- Two states have only released copies of their required CMS Monthly Unwinding Data.
+- Three states only release copies of their required CMS Monthly Unwinding Data

-- 19 states are releasing both state data and their CMS Monthly Unwinding Data reports.
+- 20 states release both state data and their CMS Monthly Unwinding Data reports.

-In some cases states are publishing unwinding information in an ad-hoc way—such as in a report to a legislature.
+In some cases, states are publishing unwinding information in an ad-hoc way—such as by a press release.
 Because these data are not being systematically reported, they are not represented in the map above.

-SHADAC will continue to update this expert perspective as more states publish their unwinding data.
+SHADAC will continue to update this expert perspective as states update their unwinding data.

 Variation in States’ Reporting of Indicators